Prescription Drug Information

-While our plan uses ESI’s National Preferred PSG (with Exclusions) as the basis for our tiers (http://lab.express-scripts.com/lab/insights/drug-options/2017-national-preferred-formulary), there are some exceptions.
-In addition, this list is not exhaustive.
-For the most accurate information about all coverage for your medications, please register and log on to Express-Scripts.com.
-Use the “price a drug” tool to find out what tier your drug is, and how much it will cost you.
-Or if you prefer, call 1-800-363-9019 and a customer service representative can help you.
+The Rice plan uses ESI’s National Preferred PSG as the basis for the tiers.
+For the most accurate information about all coverage for medications, employees should register and log on to Express-Scripts.com.
+Use the “price a drug” tool to find out what tier the drug is, and how much it will cost.
+ExpressScripts customer service representatives are available at 1-800-363-9019.

 Copays and Coinsurance

 Copays and coinsurance, the portion of the drug cost that you are responsible to pay, are listed for all of the Aetna plans in the table below.
-Please note the below reflects the cost-share that is effective July 1, 2017.
-You can view the 2017-2018 cost-share in the Benefits Booklet.
-The Aetna Consumer Directed Health Plan prescription drug plan covers prescriptions at the rates below after meeting the annual plan deductible for that plan year.
-There have been no changes to the pharmacy copays or coinsurance for FY 2019.
+Please note the below reflects the cost-share that is effective July 1, 2020, and will continue for plan year 2021.

 |30-Day Retail||90-Day Mail Order|